 6. Be Thought-Provoking

-We’re all guilty of falling into the trap of creating content that everyone seen a million times before.
+We’re all guilty of falling into the trap of creating content that everyone has seen a million times before.
 It’s boring and doesn’t help differentiate your brand from the competition.
 Content needs to be fascinating.
 Your audience should experience shock, awe, amazement, or, at the very least, amusement when they absorb your content.
 Memorable content makes an impression.